RealTimeLogic/BAS/README.md

 ## VxWorks

 The following example shows how to compile Mako Server for VxWorks 7.
-Use the [LSP Application Manager](#lsp-application-manager-rtos) example if you are using an older VxWorks version.
+Use [Xedge](#xedge-rtos) if you are using an older VxWorks version.

 ```
 wr-cc -o examples/MakoServer/mako -static -fmerge-all-constants -O3 -Os\